 4 people favorited this theater

-The Centre Theater, which opened December 24, 1937, was considered one of Salt Lake’s finest examples of Art Deco style architecture.
+The Centre Theater was opened December 24, 1937 with Carole Lombard & Fred MacMurray in “True Confession”.
+It was considered one of Salt Lake’s finest examples of Art Deco style architecture.
 One of its most unique features was the 90-foot tower located above the theater.
-By the early-1940’s it was operated by Paramount Pictures Inc. through their subsidiary Tracy Barham.
+It was built by Paramount Pictures Inc. and Intermountain Theatres.
+By 1941 it was operated by Paramount Pictures Inc. through their subsidiary Tracy Barham.

 When the Centre Theater opened it had 1,623 seats, but installation of a 56-foot wide screen in 1959 reduced seating to 1,174.

 In 1989, Cineplex Odeon let its lease run out so the owners could demolish the building.
 A new office tower was built on the site, along with a bland six-screen multiplex.

 Just login to your account and subscribe to this theater